Abdelrhmanx74/portfolio/README.md

 ## Portfolio repo

-This is a bespoke portfolio built with Next.js, Tailwind, and Lenis smooth scrolling.
+This is a bespoke portfolio built with Next.js, Tailwind, and smooth scrolling.

 ### Development